Cogito ergo sum

 6. Execute svn add trunk/* and svn add assets/*

-7. Execute svn ci -m "YOUR MESSAGE" to commit the changes of both folders.
+7. Execute svn ci -m "YOUR MESSAGE" to commit the changes of both folders to the SVN repository (You can skip this step if you are tagging a new version)

 8. Execute svn cp trunk tags/1.0.0 to copy the content of the trunk to the subfolder 1.0.0 within the tags folder.
 You do this to tag a version of your code before you publish it to the WordPress Plugins directory.